Science Department Courses

 0307 Full Year 1 Credit

 CHS Physics is an algebra-based, introductory college-level physics course.
 Students will cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, fields, force interactions, and conservation.
-The course will cover some additional topics in the Regents curriculum.
+The course will cover some additional topics in the Regents’ curriculum.
 College credit is offered through SUNY Adirondack.
+Fee required for college credit.
+Students may opt to take the course for high school credit only.

-Prerequisite: Biology, Earth Science, Chemistry.
+Prerequisite: Biology, Earth and Space Science, Chemistry.

-Elective science courses are designed to be taken as a second science course or as a third science.
+Elective science courses are designed to be taken as a second science course or as a third science credit.

-SCIENCE RESEARCH THREE YEAR PROGRAM
+SCIENCE RESEARCH UHS – THREE YEAR PROGRAM

 0323-0325 3 Years 3 Credits Grades 10-12